Role Atlas/Motion & Hardware

 • Root-cause analysis of one issue you found.

-Project 4: Harness design and flex reliability test
+Harness design and flex reliability test

 Build: a small wiring harness for a moving joint, such as a simple elbow, wrist, pan-tilt head, or gripper.
 Select connectors and wires, document pinouts, design strain relief, and run repeated motion cycles while measuring continuity or signal quality.